Rangers can cope without Morelos - Van Bronckhorst

 That came after finishing second in their qualifying group behind Red Star Belgrade, who Rangers defeated to reach this stage, and ahead of Midtjylland, who knocked Celtic out of Champions League qualifying.

-Captained by winger Ricardo Horta, the second top scorer in the Primeira Liga this season with 15 goals, it is a squad with no household names but full of youthful promise, including 19-year-old Brazilian right-back Yan Couto on loan from Manchester City.
+Captained by winger Ricardo Horta, the second top-scorer in the Primeira Liga this season with 15 goals, it is a squad with no household names but full of youthful promise, including 19-year-old Brazilian right-back Yan Couto, who is on loan from Manchester City.

 What they said